 The Audit Committee has managed the relationship with the external Auditor and assessed the effectiveness of the audit process.
 When assessing the effectiveness of the process for the year under review the Audit Committee considered the Auditor's technical knowledge and that it has a clear understanding of the business of the Company; that the audit team is appropriately resourced; that the Auditor provided a clear explanation of the scope and strategy of the audit and that the Auditor maintained independence and objectivity.
 As part of the review of Auditor effectiveness and independence, BDO LLP ("BDO") has confirmed that it is independent of the Company and has complied with professional accounting standards.
-BDO and prior to its merger, PKF (UK) LLP, has held office as Auditor for seven years and in accordance with professional guidelines the engagement partner is rotated after at most five years and the current partner started working with the Company in the current financial year and was responsible for the review of the Half-yearly Financial Report.
+BDO and prior to its merger, PKF (UK) LLP, has held office as Auditor since being appointed on 1 July 2009.
+In accordance with professional guidelines the engagement partner is rotated after at most five years and the current partner started working with the Company in the financial year ended 28 February 2015.

-The appointment of BDO as the Company's Auditor was approved by shareholders at the AGM held on 21 July 2016.
+The appointment of BDO as the Company's Auditor was approved by shareholders at the AGM held on 19 July 2017.
 Following the review noted above, the Audit Committee is satisfied with the performance of BDO and recommends the services of BDO to the shareholders in view of both that performance and the firm's extensive experience in auditing VCTs.
 A resolution to re-appoint BDO as Auditor to the Company will be proposed at the forthcoming AGM.
+A tender for audit services will be required before the audit for the year ending 29 February 2020.

 The Audit Committee reviews the nature and extent of non-audit services provided by the Company's Auditor and ensures that the Auditor's independence and objectivity is safeguarded.
-During the year under review, the Company's external Auditor also provided tax compliance services, iXBRL tagging services and a review of the Half-yearly Financial Report, details of which can be found in Note 4 to the Financial Statements.
-The Board believes that the appointment of BDO to supply these services was in the interest of the Company due to its knowledge of the Company and the VCT sector.
-BDO was, therefore, in a position to provide a greater efficiency of service compared to other potential providers of these services.
+During the year under review, the Company's external Auditor also provided tax compliance services and iXBRL tagging services in relation to the year ended 28 February 2017 as was permitted by APB Ethical Standards 2010.
 The Board is satisfied that the fees charged and work undertaken did not affect BDO's objectivity as the proportion of the fees earned from the Company for other services was relatively small in relation to the audit fees.
 Also, the tax services were provided by a separate team and did not involve undertaking any internal review or management role nor did these services create any self-review conflict over the preparation of the information reported in the accounts.
+In accordance with prohibited non-audit services as listed in Article 5 (1) of the EU Audit Regulation BDO will no longer provide these services in relation to current year end or future periods.